cosmos/ibc/spec/app/ics-101-interchain-swap/README.md

 Unlike Other Swaps.
 Interchain swap have two copies of pool state, each pool state are mirrored to the other. it's not always same. it will keep dynamic consistent through various IBC transactions: such as deposit, swap, withdraw.

+To implement interchain swap, we introduce the `Swap Initiator` and `State Updater`.
+The `Swap Initiator` will pre-process the request and execute the swap (validate msgs, lock assets, etc), and then forward the transactions to the relayer.
+The `State Updater` just simply update the states sent from `Swap Initiator`(keep the pool state consistency).

+Each chain could be either `Swap Initiator` or `State Updater`, it's depend on where the swap is created.

 This is an overview of how Interchain Swap works

 ![Interchain Swap Diagram](interchain-swap.svg)